FilippoBotti/Avoiding-Shortcuts-in-Unpaired-Image-to-Image-Translation/README.md

 This repository contains the PyTorch code for our ICIAP 2021 paper [“Avoiding Shortcuts in Unpaired Image-to-Image Translation”](https://link.springer.com/chapter/10.1007/978-3-031-06427-2_39).
 <br>This code is based on the PyTorch implementation of CycleGAN provided by [Jun-Yan Zhu](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+And on the PyTorch implementation of GradCam provided by [Jacob Gildenblat](https://github.com/jacobgil/pytorch-grad-cam).

 ## Brief intro

 Our architecture introduces an additional constraint during the training phase of an unpaired image-to-image translation network; this forces the model to have the same attention both when applying the target domains and when reversing the translation.
+This attention is calculated with GradCam on the last residual block.

 Our model architecture is defined as depicted below, please refer to the paper for more details:
 <img src='imgs/image8.png' width="900px"/>